09/26/14

 - #20 + the buttons (a couple of the buttons are the same but a couple are different)

-- Try to get the wiring harness that goes to all the buttons and lights as well, there are some differences from the sunroof cars - #8 (overhead light and all its associated parts)
+- Try to get the wiring harness that goes to all the buttons and lights as well, there are some differences from the sunroof cars

 - #5 (two of these)